FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/Installer_reference/_index.md

 The Update function enables you to apply or remove service packs and patches.

-The following sections provide more details on how the installer functions are used with <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The following sections provide more details on how the installer functions are used with {{< SecureTransport/componentshortname  >}}.

 -   <a href="install" class="MCXref xref">Install product</a>
 -   <a href="update" class="MCXref xref">Update product</a>